Regenerative Farming and Sustainable Practices

 Olivet Grange Vineyard

 Modern farming techniques often emphasize production at the expense of soil health and eco-system integrity.
-While this may be an acceptable part of the business for some, we work tirelessly to solve every farming need at the our Russian River Valley estate vineyard – Olivet Grange – with a solution that not only produces excellent quality wine grapes, but also enriches the environment around us.
+At Inman Family Wines, we work tirelessly to solve every farming need with a solution that not only produces excellent quality wine grapes, but also enriches the environment around us.

 That is why we are committed to regenerative farming practices.
 This includes using organically-certified inputs, planting cover crops, no tilling of the soil, and creating a welcoming habitat for insects, birds and a variety of other wildlife.